dgroomes/java-columnar-query-engine/README.md

   to learn the API).
 * [ ] SKIP (I agree with my comment in this item: I'm not sure I'm going to sub-type Table.)
 Generic type parameters should work on the 'match' method.
 It takes a table and returns table of the exact same type.
 Not sure this is worth doing because I'm not sure I'm going to sub-type Table?
 I mean maybe.
-* [x] DONE Genericize the Query API a bit. `PointedStringCriteriaQuery` is too restrictive.
-There should be a query type that allows multiple criteria of multiple types (e.g. string and int).
-  * What happens to `OrdinalSingleFieldIntegerQuery`.
-Does this become a type that can be used as a component object in a composite query type (e.g. `MultiPointedCriteriaQuery`)?.
-* [x] DONE (pretty good; the other wish list items capture similar improvement ideas nicely) Consolidate the duplicative code in `Executor`.
-  * DONE Remove `PointerSingleFieldStringQuery` because it is obsolete with the more powerful `PointedStringCriteriaQuery`.
-  * DONE Extract some common methods
-  * DONE Be consistent about a 'result set' return type.
-Combine it with the final "prune" operation.
-  * What else?
 * [ ] (cosmetic) Implement some human readable descriptive toStrings for the domain types like Table, Column, etc.
 * [ ] (cosmetic) Criteria/criterion language.
 Consider it. singular/plural.
 I don't care much.
 * [ ] (stretch) Create a test fixtures module or maybe just a module built for testing.
 This will encapsulate the `TestUtil` class.